allegroflare/allegro_flare/docs/build_scripts/HOW_TO_BUILD.md

 ### Process

 The first script will parse through all of the AllegroFlare source code and generate a `~TEMP.db` file.
-This is a database file with nicely broken down class names, function names, line info, and a bunch of other useful deconstructions of the AllegroFlare source code.
-Run the script by entering the following command in the terminal (it can take a few minutes to complete):
+This is a relatively lengthly process and can take a cocuple of minutes, so this is something to prepare for.
+The `~TEMP.db` database is an SQL file with nicely broken down class names, function names, line info, and a bunch of other useful deconstructions of the AllegroFlare source code.
+Run the script by entering the following command in the terminal:

 ```
-$ python docs/parse_source.py
+$ python docs/build_scripts/parse_source.py
 ```

 Once the `~TEMP.db` file has been created, you can generate a more friendly HTML document with the `compile_docs.py` script.
 Use the following command:

 ```
-$ python docs/compile_docs.py
+$ python docs/build_scripts/compile_docs.py
 ```

+This will generate the acutal HTML documentation files from the content that exists in `~TEMP.db`.

 ### In the future